maimous/Hit-The-Keys/README.md

 “Missed: 0”, “Total: 0”, and “Accuracy: 0%”.
 * Add one more StatusLabel.
 Set its Spring to True, TextAlign to MiddleRight, and Text to “Difficulty”.
 Finally, add a ProgressBar and name it difficultyProgressBar.
 * Set the StatusStrip’s SizingGrip property to False (hit Escape if  you’ve got a child StatusLabel or ProgressBar selected to return the IDE’s focus to the parent StatusStrip).

+&nbsp;
+## 03 Configure the Timer control
+* Set the Timer control’s Interval property to 800, so that it calls its method every 800 milliseconds.
+* Set the Timer control’s Enabled property to True.
+This way the Timer starts ticking automatically and there is no need to call the Start() method of the Timer class in the project code.
+* Add the code for the Timer.
+Random capital letters are appearing in the ListBox.
+When they are more than seven, the game ends.